-This is the final post on applying the Sermon on the Mount to marriage – and this is the one that is so very difficult to do!
+This is the final post on applying the Sermon on the Mount to marriage – and this is the difficult one!

 “But if anyone slaps you on the right cheek, turn to him the other also.
 And if anyone would sue you and take your tunic, let him have your cloak as well.
 And if anyone forces you to go one mile, go with him two miles.
 Give to the one who begs from you, and do not refuse the one who would borrow from you.“

 We know Jesus was talking here about those who meant evil to the listener, but the ideas behind this should be applied to all, and most especially to our spouse!
 If we are to “love our enemy” how much more should be loving the women we married?